efesorjm/creative-brief/references/hooks.md

 6. **Make it feel something.** Read it back and name the emotion it triggers in the first second.
 If there is none, it is wallpaper.
 Rewrite.
 7. **Write the seed.** The line right after the hook that promises why staying is worth it.
 Hook and seed ship together.

+## Read or spoken: match the register

+Everything above is built for scroll-stopping short-form, where a viewer decides in about a second whether to keep watching a feed.
+That is one register, and forcing its grammar onto a format where a real person is talking produces copy that sounds like an ad, not a person.
+Before writing a word, decide which register you are in.

+**Read / scroll** — captions, static posts, paid social, a print headline.
+The viewer is scanning a feed.
+The hook devices above apply: cold-open on the payoff, front-loaded numbers, on-screen text, "POV:".

+**Spoken / to camera** — a founder video, a voiceover, YouTube, a webinar, a podcast.
+A person is saying these words out loud to someone who already chose to press play.
+The rules change:

+- Write how people actually speak.
+Contractions, natural cadence, one idea per breath.
+Read every line out loud, and if you would never say it that way, rewrite it.
+- Give context before the payoff.
+On camera a viewer needs to know what they are looking at before a number or a reveal can land.
+A context-free cold open that works as a silent text card ("$2,716.") falls flat when a founder says it with no setup.
+- The opener is the one sentence a stranger understands with zero prior context, not the most dramatic line.
+Earn the reveal, then deliver it.
+- Drop the overlay devices from the words a person says.
+On-screen callouts, "POV:", and front-loaded shock lines are written-hook tricks; spoken aloud they sound off.

+The test for anything that will be spoken: say it out loud.
+If it does not sound like something a real person would say, it is wrong, no matter how well it grades as text.

 ## Grading a hook

 A hook fails if any of the first four is missing.